handzlikchris/FastScriptReload/Assets/QuickCodeIteration/Documentation/documentation.md

 ### Performance
 Performance should be on par with your standard code.
 The only hit comes at change time when compilation happens.

+### Adding new references
+When you're trying to reference new code in play-mode session that'll fail if assembly is not yet referencing that (most often happens when using AsmDefs that are not yet referencing each other)